-- Is international in choosing content and global in its perspective, - Reflects the diversity of social and ethnic groups in representations and information passed on to children, transfers accurate information on cultural similarities and differences, - Presents members of other ethnic groups as individuals with all the diversity of human quality and recognition features, a. setting up special working groups for program development, b.
-Pilot implementation and evaluation of the proposed programs, c.
-Revision of textbooks on content and pedagogical methods used; changes in personal perceptions and attitudes;
+- Is international in choosing content and global in its perspective, - ❖ Reflects the diversity of social and ethnic groups in representations and information passed on to children, transfers accurate information on cultural similarities and differences. - Presents members of other ethnic groups as individuals with all the diversity of human quality and recognition features,

-- Gives prestige to other cultures and nations and describes them in their terms rather than the terms or norms of the dominant group, - Takes into account the different learning styles, experiences, the values and behaviours, as well as sophisticated cultural characteristics of children coming to school.
+- Gives prestige to other cultures and nations and describes them in their terms rather than the terms or norms of the dominant group, - ❖ Takes into account the different learning styles, experiences, the values and behaviours, as well as sophisticated cultural characteristics of children coming to school.